bio-ontology-research-group/UNMIREOT/new/problem_counts.md

 ## ICO.json

-ALL: Inconsistent
+ALL: Unloadable

+AO: No issues detected.

+ATO: No issues detected.

+BFO: No issues detected.

+CARO: No issues detected.

+CHEBI: No issues detected.

+CL: No issues detected.

-CO: Inconsistent
+CO: Unloadable

 EO: 1 unsatisfiable classes.

+ERO: No issues detected.

-EV: Inconsistent
+EV: Unloadable

+GO: No issues detected.

-MS: Inconsistent
+MS: Unloadable

-NCBITAXON: Inconsistent
+NCBITAXON: Unloadable

+NCIT: No issues detected.

+NIGO: No issues detected.

-OAE: Inconsistent
+OAE: Unloadable

+OBI: No issues detected.

+PATO: No issues detected.

+UBERON: No issues detected.

+UO: No issues detected.

 ## FB-SP.json

+ALL: No issues detected.

-FBSP: Inconsistent
+FBSP: Unloadable

 ## ONL-MR-DA.json

+ALL: No issues detected.

-CO: Inconsistent
+CO: Unloadable

+MA: No issues detected.

+MP: No issues detected.

+PE: No issues detected.

+SO: No issues detected.

+SP: No issues detected.

 ## FB-CV.json

+ALL: No issues detected.

-No issues detected.
+FBCV: No issues detected.

 ## SITBAC.json

-ALL: Inconsistent
+ALL: No issues detected.

-HC: Inconsistent
+HC: Unloadable

+HP: No issues detected.

+MO: No issues detected.

 ## ONTOTOXNUC.json

+ALL: No issues detected.

+AO: No issues detected.

+BP: No issues detected.

+CL: No issues detected.

-CO: Inconsistent
+CO: Unloadable

+ERO: No issues detected.

-HC: Inconsistent
+HC: Unloadable

+HP: No issues detected.

+MA: No issues detected.

+MP: No issues detected.

-MS: Inconsistent
+MS: Unloadable

+PDQ: No issues detected.

+PE: No issues detected.

+PO: No issues detected.

+PTO: No issues detected.

-RB: Inconsistent
+RB: Unloadable

-RP: Inconsistent
+RP: Unloadable

+SO: No issues detected.

 ## NCIT.json

-ALL: Inconsistent
+ALL: OWLOntologyStorageException

 C1902: Unloadable